 Bonds of Suntech Power Holdings Co.
-(STP) plummeted to the lowest price since January as analysts raise questions about the Chinese solar manufacturer’s ability to refinance its debt.
+(STP:US) plummeted to the lowest price since January as analysts raise questions about the Chinese solar manufacturer’s ability to refinance its debt.

 Suntech’s $541 million of convertible notes due March 2013 dropped to 45 cents on the dollar yesterday, down from 70.8 cents on July 24, according to Trace, the bond-price reporting system of the Financial Industry Regulatory Authority.
 That’s the lowest since Jan.
 3.